ajeliti/capstone-project/README.md

 Assesses robustness by tracking errors in mixed or borderline sentiment texts.

-### 1. Dataset Loading
-We will load all the review datasets, check for null entries, merge them into one dataset and then drop unnecessary columns for Exploratory Data Analysis (EDA).
-There are five datasets that were used.
-They were merged to form  a dataset that has 19 columns and 285,412 rows.

 ### 2. DATA CLEANING AND PRE-PROCESSING
 We'll drop the unnecessary columns, impute and/or drop missing values.
-Dropped irrelevant columns: Unnamed: 0, Unnamed: 0.1, helpfulness, and submission_time.

-Missing value treatment:

-Filled is_recommended with median.

-Imputed skin_tone, eye_color, skin_type, and hair_color using the mode.

-Dropped rows with missing review_text and review_title.

-After cleaning, the dataset was reduced to 205,718 rows and 15 columns, with all missing values addressed.

-#### Created a new column known as sentiment
-Created a new Sentiment column based on the rating where:

-Positive if rating > 3

-Neutral if rating = 3

-Negative if rating < 3

-### DATA PRE-PROCESSING (on review_text)
 Lowercased all text.

 Removed noise: punctuation, digits, extra spaces, and expanded contractions.